lioujheyu/OpenGLES-sim/README.md

   need to compile this tool from source.
 You can get its source from [here] (http://sourceforge.net/projects/cbp2make/)

-  Once you get cbp2make's binary, use this command to generate Makefile
+  Once you get cbp2make's binary, use this command to generate Makefile if you are under Windows.

 		cbp2make -in ogles1_1.cbp -out Makefile

+  or this command if you are using linux.

+		cbp2make -in ogles1_1_linux.cbp -out Makefile

   You still need to check you compiler's version if you encounter any standard library's problem.

 Besides, there is a single, independent Makefile under 'src' directory which is used to generated assembler's C code from .y and .l file.
-You can use it after the .l and .y file are modified. ( However, this operation needs make tool.
-If on windows, the only way I know is to use msys/cygwin system to make this Makefile )
+You can use it after the .l and .y file are modified. ( However, this operation needs make tool and flex/bison.
+If on windows, the most convenient way I know is to use msys/cygwin system to make this Makefile )

 * * *

 Major File Association {#basic_file_association}
 ======================
+The main.cpp and other file in the same level with main.cpp plus the file in /external are used for OpenGL Application only, not the part of my simulation.
+If there are any licence issue in it, it shouldn't have business with me.
+If I have time in the future, this project should be compiled into library and has no relationship with these files.

 \dot
 digraph {
 	node [ fontname=arial, fontsize=11, shape=record ];